tensorflow/tensorflow/g3doc/LangRef.md

 The `call_indirect` operation represents an indirect call to a value of function type.
-Functions are first class types in MLIR, and may be passed as arguments and merged together with basic block arguments.
+Functions are first class types in MLIR, and may be passed as arguments and merged together with block arguments.
 The operands and result types of the call must match the specified function type.

 Function values can be created with the
 [`constant` operation](#'constant'-operation).